 Stress is an inevitable aspect of life, often arising unexpectedly and presenting challenges that leave us with feelings like tension, anxiety, or frustration.
 Life’s uncertainties bring stress with them, and the problem with stress is that it accumulates and grows with time.
 Stress acts as a persistent burden on one’s emotional and physical health.

-Just take examples of a few situations like encountering a sudden obstacle while driving, facing a follower, the prospect of job loss, conflicts, misunderstandings, unresolved issues, financial difficulties, debt, or dealing with relationship struggles, they all are stressors that can induce overwhelming stress.
+Take, for example, common life situations like encountering a sudden obstacle while driving, dealing with a difficult person, facing the prospect of job loss, conflicts or misunderstandings, unresolved issues, financial difficulties, debt, or relationship struggles.
+These are all stressors that can easily trigger overwhelming stress.
 Momentary or acute stressors pass with time but chronic stress that persists for a long time impacts mental health, physical well-being, and overall quality of life.

 Coping with stressful events is not always straightforward, and the ability to do so may vary.
 While it’s true that we cannot always control external circumstances, exercising self-control becomes crucial in preventing situations from worsening.

-Whenever possible you must try to avoid situations by simply ignoring them, tackling them bravely, seeking help, or practicing self-care.
+Whenever possible, try to avoid stressful situations by simply letting them go.
+If avoidance isn’t an option, face them bravely, seek help when needed, or prioritize self-care to manage the pressure.
 Stress is a feeling of emotional or physical tension that survives and grows within you.
 Sometimes situations are unpredictable and not as expected but the severity of stress depends only on your own choices, having control of your reactions and actions can certainly bring positive outcomes rather than bad outcomes.

 Temporary stress can turn into chronic stress easily, thus stay more self-aware and start taking care of the problems before they turn big.
 We may not avoid the stress of our lives entirely on our own, as many uncontrolled events occur without waiting.
 But if we start practicing things that can bring positive changes in our life then it would be a great counter-response.